-This article is for you if you’re pregnant and suddenly you’ve found that your marriage is falling apart.
+This article is for you if you’re pregnant and suddenly you’ve found that your marriage or relationship is falling apart.
 Your partner or husband doesn’t appear to be the man he was and you’re feeling alone.

 So in this article, I’m hoping to help you get to the bottom of it.
 I’ll give you tips and relationship advice to help you get through this difficult time, particularly because it should really be a joyous time.

-Recently discovered you’re pregnant?
+Only recently discovered you’re pregnant?